camunda/camunda-docs/docs/guides/message-correlation.md

 ts-node start-workflow.ts
 ```

-Note that the message is correlated to the workflow instance, eventhough it arrived before the workflow instance was started.
+Note that the message is correlated to the workflow instance, even though it arrived before the workflow instance was started.

 ## Common mistakes